Grayson

 It probably exists but not in the west.
 Maybe in countries that have a developing contemporary art scene.
 In the west if you're at all interested in art you're going to put yourself in the way of the trawlers that come looking through the ocean of contemporary art.

-Before you were "discovered", was there a part of you that thought, "I'm a neglected great artist"?
+were "discovered", was there a part of you that thought, "I'm a

 No, I was just a morass of self-doubt, like a lot of people are.
 And I was incredibly bitter, just like I'm sure a lot of people are now.
 I've got a pot in my studio that is just a bitter rant against the art world.
 I call it my Dorian Gray.